-Finding the right person to help you on your mental health journey is a courageous step towards improving your mental health.
+Finding the right person to help you on your mental health journey is a courageous step toward improving your mental health.
 If you find yourself needing help, you’re not alone.
 One in five Americans experience mental health challenges each year.

 Everyone’s mental health needs are different.
 Some people work only with a therapist, and some work only with a psychiatric provider.
 Many people work with both.